Master of Science in Nursing Programs

 Integrate specialized knowledge* into the advanced practice of nursing.

-Synthesize and apply evidence, research, and theory to improve the advanced practice of nursing.
+Synthesize evidence, research, and theory to improve the quality and safety of advanced practice of nursing.

-Develop and sustain collaborative relationships with colleagues from nursing and other disciplines to promote the health of individuals, families, and communities.
+Develop collaborative interprofessional relationships with colleagues from nursing and other disciplines to promote the health of individuals, families, and communities.

 Use evidence-based teaching and counseling strategies for promotion of health, prevention of illness, and management of human responses to illness.